 Apo Whang Od is famously known as the last mambabatok of the Kalinga.
 Batok is a form of traditional tattoo; given to warriors with unprecedented achievement during the early times.
 Travelers, not just from the Philippines, all over the world visit her just to have this traditional tattoo as a form of lifetime and meaningful souvenir, but visiting her place is quite challenging.
-Last March 2017, we visited Apo Whang Od on a 2D1N trip and this is our comprehensive travel guide to Apo Whang Od’splace: Buscalan Village, Tinglayan, Kalinga, Philippines.
-(Post Updated: February 8, 2019.)
+We visited Apo Whang Od on a 2D1N trip and this is our comprehensive travel guide to Apo Whang Od’s place: Buscalan Village, Tinglayan, Kalinga, Philippines.
+(Post Updated: September 17, 2019.)

 Day 0: From Manila